na-na-hi/renget/archive/gedg-resources.md

 ## Programming and Architecture

 * [C Builds and Libraries for the Inexperienced](https://rentry.org/gedg-cbuild): Tutorial made for [/agdg/](https://boards.4channel.org/vg/catalog#s=agdg), [/chad/](https://wiki.installgentoo.com/wiki/C_Help_and_Discussion), and /gedg/.
+* [Git Tutorial For Dummies](https://youtu.be/mJ-qvsxPHpY?si=0eVgT2RZDP3Bt1Yk): Solid first video on using git.
+Less than 20 minutes in length.
 * [javidx9's A* Video](https://youtu.be/icZj67PTFhc): Video about the A* path finding algorithm.
 * [javidx9's Embedding Lua in C++ video](https://youtu.be/4l5HdmPoynw): Video about the Lua C API in a C++ environment.
 C users can also obviously learn from it.
 He has a follow-up video [here](https://youtu.be/E42Lyv2Ra1c) where the topic is coroutines.
 * [Programming in Lua](https://www.lua.org/pil/contents.html ): Official online book to learn Lua.
 Lua is great for embedding into software.